kryptx/rotcider/README.md

 4. Be amazed. _This step is important.
 Take your time._
 5. Wait for more to be implemented.
 8. Look at this page later.

+### Notes

+For now, the API stores its data in cookies.
+If you're playing, make sure your client sends back any cookies you receive.

 ### Methods
 #### `move`